War Memorial of the Royal Monmouthshire Royal Engineers: Description

 Underneath are the names of 100 soldiers of the RMRE who died in the Great War.
 A marble slab at the base commemorates those who died in the Second World War.

-Statutory List of Buildings
+Listing

 The war memorial is a listed building.
 It is on the Statutory List of Buildings of Special Architectural or Historic Interest in the United Kingdom.
 It was listed as a Grade II structure on 8 October 2005.
 Such structures are considered to be "nationally important and of special interest."
 Ninety-two percent of listed buildings are of this grade.
 In addition, the Cadw Building ID Number of the war memorial is 85238.
 Cadw is the historic environment service for the government of Wales.
 The Welsh term "cadw" means to keep or protect.